jobindjohn/vivaplus_v0.2/docs/contributor-guide/20-viva-git-workflow.md

 [Merging your contributions](../50-merge-guidelines) section. -->

 !!! note "Introduction to Git: VIVA+ Workshop"

     A brief introduction to Git and workflow using branches can be found on the [VIVA Workshop handouts](https://viva-workshop.readthedocs.io/en/latest/2-1-git-overview/)

+??? tip "Installing and Configuring Git"

+    === "Windows"

+        Download and install [Git for Windows](https://git-scm.com/download/win).
+You will be able to use Git from PowerShell, Git Bash, and Anaconda Command Prompt after you install.
+It is recommended to keep the defaults during installation.

+    === "Linux"

+        Use your package management system to install and update Git.
+        ```
+        sudo apt-get install git
+        ```

+    === "macOS"

+        Easiest way is to install [Homebrew](http://brew.sh/) and run the following:

+        ```
+        > brew install git
+        ```

+        To update your Git install, use Homebrew’s upgrade option:

+        ```
+        > brew upgrade git
+        ```

+        Graphical installer for Git on macOS is available at the [official Git website](https://git-scm.com/download/mac).

+    **Configuring your Git installation**

+    Before you use Git for the first time, you will need set up your name and email address.
+Run the following commands with your name and email address

+    ```
+    > git config --global user.name "FirstName LastName"
+    ```

+    ```
+    > git config --global user.email "name@email.com"
+    ```

 ## Step 1: **Clone** the model